DilshaMujeeb/REELKING_MERGE_DOCS/README.md

 # ReelKing Project Documentation

-This repository contains documentation for the project "ReelKing".
+This repository contains documentation and link to the code for the project "ReelKing".

 ## Overview